keithbuhler/keithbuhler.github.io/index.md

-*"The Buhler Report" offers timeless wisdom in response to current events.
-That means weekly posts about classical education, academic philosophy, and U.S. politics.
-This blog is not a monologue.
-I much appreciate comments and emails from enemies and friends, new and old.
-(The comment functionality is under construction.)
-Thanks for reading.*
+*"The Buhler Report" is a conversational blog about classical education, liberal arts, philosophy, politics, film, and more.
+Comments and emails from enemies and friends, new and old, are much appreciated.
+(Note: The comment functionality is currently under construction.)
+I aim to bring you timeless wisdom and current events.
+Thanks for reading!*

 <br>